Free Download · Version 2.3.0

 Cross-browser unified browser timelinePartialYes

 If you need to answer "did this user visit this URL on this date" for a curiosity case, the nirsoft browsing history dump from the free browsing history view tool is fine.
 If you need to deliver chrome history, firefox history and edge history records as evidence in an HR investigation, an e-discovery production or a court filing, the BrowsingHistoryView output is not enough.
-You need a tool that reads the WAL for deleted browser history, normalizes browser cache references and produces a unified browser timeline.
-That is what Sherlock Browser Viewer was designed to do as the Nirsoft alternative for forensic work.
-The full side-by-side is in our Sherlock Browser Viewer vs Nirsoft BrowsingHistoryView comparison, and the broader competitor positioning context is in our Cellebrite vs Magnet AXIOM 2026 breakdown.
+You need a tool that runs on Windows, supports Tor Browser, normalizes records across the Chromium and Gecko families into a unified browser timeline, ships a chain of custody manifest with the Forensic Edition and exports cleanly to CSV for the evidence binder.
+That is what Sherlock Forensics Browser Viewer was designed to do as the Nirsoft alternative for forensic work.
+The full side-by-side is in our Sherlock Forensics Browser Viewer vs Nirsoft BrowsingHistoryView comparison and the broader competitor positioning context in our Cellebrite vs Magnet AXIOM 2026 breakdown.

 Compare